meleu/rpie-art/INFO.md

 ## Straight to an example

 Maybe an example can explain things pretty straightforward.
-A detailed explanation of each entry is given below.
 ```
 # game_name: REQUIRED
 game_name = "Burning Force"